 Yes, acoustic guitars are harder to play because, as we mentioned earlier, they come with steel strings compared to the nylon strings you’ll find on electric guitars.
 However, some acoustic guitars also come with nylon strings, so the difficulty has more to do with the string type than the guitar type.

-A good tip is to stop worrying about which guitar is harder to play and just choose the option that is right for you.
+A good tip is to stop worrying about which guitar is harder to play and just choose the option that is right for you (all of them will require building guitar calluses).
 Don’t pick a guitar because it is easier for you; pick the one you’ll enjoy playing for years to come.

 Why Are Some Acoustic Guitars More Expensive Than Usual?

 The price of an acoustic guitar depends on a wide range of factors.
 However, the biggest influences on the price you’ll get for a guitar are how and where it’s made.
 If you’re buying an acoustic guitar handcrafted in the US, you can expect to pay more for it compared to models built abroad.

 The wood used in making the guitar can also affect the price.
 Manufacturers may use rare pieces of wood to craft special editions of a guitar.
 The rarity of the wood, the style of the grain, and the overall finish can influence the price.
 Some of the most affordable guitars are made of laminate or a series of layers instead of one solid wood top.

 Guitars with a solid top tend to vibrate wholly and have a distinct sound, but laminate tops are generally more resistant to weather and temperature fluctuations, and they also sound great during performances.